AbdullahHasan0/Review_Sentiment_Analyzer_And_Summerizer/README.md

 1. Clone this repository
 2. Install all dependencies using the command:
-3. run the command `pip install -r requirements.txt` to download all the requirements
+3. Run the command `pip install -r requirements.txt` to download all the requirements
 4. Run the `inference.ipynb` notebook to generate sentiment predictions and summaries for your input reviews.

 ---